SlumberDemon/pal/README.md

 pal
 ```

 Pal loads configs from the `.pal` folder located in `$HOME`.
-Example configs can be found in the in [`.pal`](https://github.com/SlumberDemon/pal/tree/main/.pal).
+Example configs can be found in [`.pal`](https://github.com/SlumberDemon/pal/tree/main/.pal).
 Therefore when adding/creating configurations make sure they are in that folder.

 #### Create